Budget 2021

 • How much money does the city receive from other corporations for use of it's landfill facilities?
 And are any of these other corporations cities or municipalities?

-Lesser asked about 3 years ago
+Lesser asked almost 4 years ago

 We charge a rate for disposal of waste at all of our landfill sites, based on the amount and type of material disposed.
 This applies to everyone including residents, contractors, and even City departments conducting construction projects.
 The amount and type of waste disposed varies from year to year and in turn, so do the tipping fees collected in any given year.
 In 2020, approximately $4,735,000 in commercial tipping fees were collected.
 The landfill sites do not accept direct deliveries of waste from outside City of Greater Sudbury boundaries and therefore, none of these tipping fees were collected from other cities or municipalities.